iamfranco/MarsRoverChallenge/README.md

 Let's say the user wants to make a **Tesla** as vehicle, then they'll just need to:

 1. create a class for `Tesla` that inherits from the `VehicleBase` class
-2. add a new line in `Program.cs` where it defines the `vehicleMakers`:
+2. add a new "key value pair" in `Program.cs` where it defines the `vehicleMakers`:

 ```c#
 Dictionary<string, Func<Position, VehicleBase>> vehicleMakers = new()